-With regard to the New Testament, DeHaan notes on page 7 of his book that more than 4,500 manuscripts with passages written in Greek (the language in which the New Testament was originally written) have been discovered, and some of them have been dated as early as A.D.
+With regard to the New Testament, DeHaan notes on page 7 of the same book that more than 4,500 manuscripts with scriptures written in Greek (the language in which the New Testament was originally written) have been discovered, and some of them have been dated as early as A.D.
 130.

-Although there are apparently no surviving original manuscripts of New Testament passages, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:
+Despite the fact that there are apparently no surviving original manuscripts of New Testament scriptures, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:

 [W]hat the New Testament has in its favor, especially when compared with other ancient writings, is the unprecedented multiplicity of copies that have survived.